cwrucutter/snowmower_localization/README.md

 * Set frame_id and child_frame_id using parameters.

 * **DONE** Write code to determine dt (The plan is to run a system and measurement update each time a measurement is recieved.)

+* Learn how to forward declare instead of #include in ekf.h